Measuring the ROI of PLM for Post-Pandemic Success

-The bad news: Few know how to effectively measure PLM’s return on investment.
+Now the bad news: Few companies know how to effectively measure PLM’s return on investment (ROI).

-The benefits of PLM are difficult to evaluate because KPIs cannot be easily generated from data such as time usage, data reliability, quality of products, and other complex transformational changes that are hard to gauge in isolation.
+The benefits of PLM can be challenging to evaluate because KPIs cannot be easily generated from the data, such as time usage, data reliability, quality of products and other complex transformational changes that are hard to gauge in isolation.

-That’s why we’ve created this checklist to be used by company executives and key stakeholders to not only calculate the ROI of fashion PLM software, but to have a comprehensive understanding of where your apparel company stands today, and to where it’s going in the future.
+That’s why we’ve created this checklist to be used by company executives and key stakeholders not only to calculate the ROI of fashion PLM software, but also to gain a comprehensive understanding of where your apparel company stands today—and to where it’s going in the future.

 Composing a formal outline to assess product development at major milestones is important.
 Before determining ROI, it is helpful to know how the company has been operating thus far.
 The following are fundamental measurements to take, in order to set a baseline and cement the company’s case for fashion PLM: